drogatkin/rust_utilities/README.md

 Learning a new language is always challenging.
 A good practice is a very important for an effective learning.
 Some abstract exercises can be good for a beginning.
 But developing a small helpful program is even better.
 It is hard to come to an idea of a unique application, especially if it should be not very complex.
 So I came to the idea to develop already existing small utility, but with a particular specific for my needs.
+About my take of modern programming languages you can read in [the blog](https://www.linkedin.com/pulse/rust-vs-kotlin-swift-c-dmitriy-rogatkin/).

 ## HV